-As we at Sweet Spot Dental prepare to re-open our doors, we are pleased to give notice of our new safety protocols set in place to protect both our patients and our dental team.
+As we at Sweet Spot Dental re-open our doors, we are pleased to give notice of our new safety protocols set in place to protect both our patients and our dental team.

 Our practice has always had the very highest of standards when it comes to your health and that hasn’t changed.
 Every time you visit our office, our primary goal is to ensure your health and your safety.
 We continue to maintain and uphold the requirements set forth by the CDC, OSHA, and the ADA in regards to sanitation and infection control, ensuring a clean and healthy environment for all.

 Along with the health and sanitation requirements that we at Sweet Spot Dental have always upheld, we will be setting in place guidelines for all patients visiting our dental practice moving forward.
 We look forward to seeing you again soon and continuing to serve you with the highest level of care.

 Before patient arrival every effort is made to...